Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 4.1.3.
 Squadron E (Aviation Squadron) (Flight Concepts Division)

-• The exact composition of Squadron E is unknown, though Squadron utilises MH-60 Blackhawks, MH-6 Little Birds and MH-47 Chinooks, meaning crews will be needed for each vehicle.
+• The exact composition of Squadron E is unknown, though the Squadron utilises MH-60 Blackhawks, MH-6 Little Birds and MH-47 Chinooks, meaning crews will be needed for each vehicle.
 Crews include both commissioned and warrant officers as well as enlisted personnel to maintain the aircraft.

 4.1.4.
 Squadron G (Advanced Force Operations Squadron)